ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__playground__OntologyClass.md

 #### label

 * type: string

-the text label associated with the term
+* the text label associated with the ontology class

 ##### `label` Value Example